-- · 1984 Bob Galvin of Motorola edicted the first objectives of Six Sigma - 10x levels of improvement in service and quality by 1989 - 100x improvement by 1991 - Six Sigma capability by 1992 - Bill Smith, an engineer from Motorola, is credited as the father of Six Sigma - 1984 Texas Instruments and ABB Work closely with Motorola to further develop Six Sigma - 1994 Application experts leave Motorola - 1995 AlliedSignal begins Six Sigma initiative as directed by Larry Bossidy - Captured the interest of Wall Street - 1995 General Electric, led by Jack Welch, began the most widespread undertaking of Six Sigma even attempted - 1997 To present Six Sigma spans industries worldwide
+- 100x improvement by 1991 - Six Sigma capability by 1992 - Bill Smith, an engineer from Motorola, is the person credited as the father of Six Sigma - 1984 Texas Instruments and ABB Work closely with Motorola to further develop Six Sigma - 1994 Application experts leave Motorola - 1995 AlliedSignal begins Six Sigma initiative as directed by Larry Bossidy - Captured the interest of Wall Street - 1995 General Electric, led by Jack Welch, began the most widespread undertaking of Six Sigma even attempted - 1997 To present Six Sigma spans industries worldwide

-Simplistically Six Sigma was a program initiated around targeting a process Mean (average) six Standard Deviations away from the closest specification limit.
-By using the process Standard Deviation to determine the location of the Mean the results could be predicted at 3.4 defects per million by the use of statistics.
 There is an allowance for the process Mean to shift 1.5 Standard Deviations.
 This number is another academic and esoteric controversial issue not worth debating.
 We will get into a discussion of this number later in the course.